mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ~~~

 ### Spark DataFrame Example
+Like an RDD, a DataFrame is an immutable distributed
+collection of data.
+Unlike an RDD, data is organized
+into named columns, like a table in a relational database.
-A distributed collection of data grouped into named
+In Spark, a DataFrame is a distributed collection of data
-columns.
-Spark's DataFrame is immutable and can have
+grouped into named columns.
+Spark's DataFrame is immutable
-billions of rows.
-A DataFrame is equivalent to a
+and can have billions of rows.
+A DataFrame is equivalent
-relational table in Spark SQL, and can be created
+to a relational table in Spark SQL, and can be created
 using various functions in `SparkSession`:

 ~~~python